Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 I want to show some less common aspects of soup curry in Sapporo, so I did click to see what “Buhhi” meant.
 Turns out, that was also a pork soup curry, with thin-sliced “shabu shabu” style pork (it helps if you know what shabu-shabu means, and I do – it means “swish, swish”).
 Of the choices presented, yes, that’s was what I wanted.

-Bihhi Pork Soup Curry: Shabu-shabu Thin-sliced Pork, Squash, Asparagus, Eggplant, Carrot, Pimon, Renkon, Green Beans, Cabbage, Onions, Quail Eggs
+Buhhi Pork Soup Curry: Shabu-shabu Thin-sliced Pork, Kobocha, Asparagus, Eggplant, Carrot, Pimon, Renkon, Green Beans, Cabbage, Onions, Quail Eggs

 — Asian Bar Ramai Soup Curry